 Today the campus is right in the heart of the city, right across the street from the Irish House of Parliament.

 The most visited place in Dublin can be found right on the campus of Trinity College: The Library.
 This is the permanent home of the famous Book of Kells, the illuminated Gospel manuscript in Latin.

 The book is sitting right at the entrance of the old library.
 The long hall of the library is quite impressive and it’s the home of 200 000 volumes of a total of 6 million volumes, which the library has.

 Visitors can also admire the Trinity College Harp, a harp from the 15th century, the official national symbol of Ireland.
 Does anyone know the coat of arms of Ireland?
-The harp.
+The Harp.

 Funny thing is that the famous beer, Guinness has also a harp as their logo.
-Because Guinness was the first to trademarked the symbol of the harp as their logo, Ireland has turned the harp around.
+Because Guinness was the first to trademark the symbol of the harp as their logo, Ireland has turned the harp around.
 They changed their national symbol to differentiate it from the beer brand.

 This seaside town is 20km south of the city centre of Dublin, on the coast, is a must for a day or half day trip.
 There are buses or trains going all day to and from Dublin.

-I took a train to get here and then I walked along the coast, on a high ground, a 5km long path, towards Greystones.
+I took a train to get here and then I walked along the coast, on high ground, a 5km long path, towards Greystones.
 I recommend this day trip, and I wish you great weather because the landscape is just breathtaking.